 I’d recommend arriving early if you want to avoid crowds.
 Please note, they do not offer picking pumpkins directly from the vine here.
+No pets allowed.

 Address: 26 Pinelawn Rd, Melville, NY 11747

-Lewin Farm for U-Pick Pumpkins
+Lewin Farms for U-Pick Pumpkin Patch

 If you have been on some of my other Long Island posts, there is a good chance Lewin’s Farm pop’s up because they are one of my favorite farms in Long Island to do U-Pick!

 So of course, they make my list for pumpkin picking in Long Island as well!
-They have a pretty large field where you can actually pick your pumpkin and gords right off the vine!
+They have a pretty large field where you can actually pick your pumpkin and gourds right off the vine!

 While their pumpkin farm is family-friendly, they do not really have any other attractions other than getting to pick your own pumpkins, fruits, veggies, and a corn maze.

-If you do head to Lewin Farm, make sure to stop at their farm stand where they have tons of fresh produce and amazing roasted corn!
+If you do head to Lewin Farm, make sure to stop at their farm stand, where they have tons of fresh produce and amazing roasted corn!

 As you get close to the farm stand, look out for signs leading you to the pumpkin field.
-Parking is usually up on the grass.
+Parking is usually on the grass.
 I’d recommend bringing cash to pay.